Consensys/mythril/tests/testdata/outputs_expected/calls.sol.o.markdown

 ### Description

-The contract executes an external message call.
+A call to a user-supplied address is executed.
-An external function call to a fixed contract address is executed.
-Make sure that the callee contract has been reviewed carefully.
+The callee address of an external message call can be set by the caller.
+Note that the callee can contain arbitrary code and may re-enter any function in this contract.
+Review the business logic carefully to prevent averse effects on the contract state.

 ## Unchecked Call Return Value
 - SWC ID: 104